Please Wait a Moment

 "I found it really helpful to formally learn the kinesiology and applied practice of anatomy and dance.
 It felt like a great foundation was placed that I can continue to grow from."

 "Taking this course reinforced previous knowledge and gave me the opportunity to explore ways to further integrate concepts into my teaching.
-I have brought many aspects of this class forward in my studio teaching this semester and am excited to continue to develop this aspect of my teaching practice."
+I have brought many aspects of this class forward in my studio teaching this semester."

 Professor Bio

-Robin Kish, MFA, MS, earned her MFA in kinesiology and pedagogy from the University of California/Irvine and her MS in exercise physiology and biomechanics from California State University/Fullerton.
+Robin Kish, MFA, MS Robin earned her MFA in kinesiology and pedagogy from the University of California/Irvine and her MS in exercise physiology and biomechanics from California State University/Fullerton.
 She is a licensed massage therapist and certified in Pilates.
 Since 2006, she has been on the faculty of Chapman University where she teaches Dance Kinesiology and Injury Prevention, Movement Anatomy and Exercise Physiology, Dance in World Cultures, Pilates Conditioning, Ballet for Non-majors, Ballet Technique, Conditioning, and a Pilates Certification Course.
 She guest lectures for Physical Therapy, Athletic Training, and Education Departments.
 She has authored numerous publications and has given extensive presentations on anatomy, kinesiology, and original research.
 She is an active member in the International Association of Dance Medicine and Science, Performing Arts Medicine Association, American College of Sports Medicine, and the Pilates Method Alliance as well as NDEO.
-Robin teaches OPDI-110: Dance Kinesiology and Applied Teaching Practices.